savonet/book/audio.md

 register this function to be called when there is a new track and that's it!
-By the way, if you want a quick and effective way of logging the metadata, we advise the use the `json_of` function, which will convert all the metadata at once into a standardized textual representation in JSON format:
+By the way, if you want a quick and effective way of logging the metadata, we advise the use the `json_of` function, which will convert all the metadata at once into a standardized textual representation in JSON\index{JSON} format:

 ```{.liquidsoap include="liq/log-songs2.liq" from=1 to=3}
 ```